-SECTION 7.3 MASTER AND FINAL SITE PLANS REQUIRED
+SECTION 7.4 MASTER AND FINAL SITE PLANS REQUIRED

-- A. All development within the Mullan FBC requires Master Site Plan and Final Site Plan approval. - B. Issuance of a development order for a Master Site Plan shall authorize the applicant to submit the Final Site Plan(s) in accordance with the terms and conditions of the Master Site Plan, including the timetable of development.
-Issuance of a development order for a Master Site Plan shall not constitute approval to build or construct any improvements and is not the final approval necessary for construction of the development.
-Master Site Plans shall be approved by Missoula County. - C. Issuance of a development order for a Final Site Plan shall authorize the applicant to submit Lot Site Plans or building permit applications in accordance with the terms and conditions of the approval.
-Permission to initiate construction of site improvements shall not be granted or building permits issued until all required documents are executed and all applicable conditions of approval satisfied.
-It is anticipated that Final Site Plans shall be approved by the City of Missoula. - D. All Master, Final and Lot Site Plans submitted to the Approval Authority shall include a letter from the OTA stating the application is in compliance with FBC requirements.
+- A. All development within the Mullan FBC Area requires Master Site Plan and Final Site Plan approval. - B. For development requiring subdivision approval, preliminary plat review shall occur congruent with the Master Site Plan review, and final plat review shall occur congruent with Final Site Plan review. - C. Issuance of a development order for a Master Site Plan shall authorize the applicant to submit the Final Site Plan(s) in accordance with the terms and conditions of the Master Site Plan, including the timetable of development.
+Issuance of a development order for a Master Site Plan shall not constitute approval to build structures and is not the final approval necessary for construction of the development. - D. Issuance of a development order for a Final Site Plan shall authorize the applicant to receive final plats or other instruments of conveyance, and Lot Site Plans or building permit applications in accordance with the terms and conditions of the approval.
+Permission to initiate construction of building permits shall not be issued until all required documents are executed and all applicable conditions of approval satisfied. - E. All Master, Final, and Lot Site Plans submitted to the Approval Authority shall be in compliance with FBC requirements.

-SECTION 7.4 MASTER SITE PLANS
+SECTION 7.5 MASTER SITE PLANS